hkair/OneRepMax-iOS/README.md

 # OneRepMax-iOS
-An iOS One Rep Max calculator for powerlifting.
+An iOS One Rep Max calculator for Powerlifting.

 ## Getting Started